LandRegistry/land-registry-elements/README.md

 - Concatenate stylesheet output?
 - Migrate to nunjucks
 - Cache component generation
+- Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.

 ### Misc todos
 - Make sure any pattern documentation is in README.md files and not in the demos